jamieberrier/recipe-box/README.md

 * Type `shotgun` in your terminal to run the Recipe Box web application on your local machine
 * Open your browser and navigate to http://127.0.0.1:9393
-* Once the welcome page loads, you can create a new user account and login...or use the seed data
+* Once the welcome page loads, you can create a new user account and login
-* _To exit and stop the shotgun session, type `CTRL + C`_
+* _To stop the shotgun session and exit, type `CTRL + C` in your terminal_

 ## Contributing